Webinar Date and Time: May 17, 2017 at 10:00 EST. You can view the webinar here.

 Webinar Description: In 2014, swisspeace organized a Conflict Sensitivity Expert Retreat to reflect on key achievements and discuss failures in implementing larger conflict sensitivity practices in the field.
 The process laid the foundation for the emergence of a community of practice, the Conflict Sensitivity Community Hub (CSC-Hub), which launched a range of actions intended on ensuring the topic continues to receive dynamic attention, critique and reflection.

-This webinar will review the main challenges identified by experts and explore opportunities to render conflict sensitivity more effectively.
-Swisspeace will discuss ways in which conflict sensitivity has yet to be meaningfully mainstreamed; how conflict sensitivity capacity building and training can be improved; and how practitioners can continuously engage and learn from each others’ experiences.
+The webinar reviewed the main challenges identified by experts and explored opportunities to render conflict sensitivity more effectively.
+Swisspeace discussed ways in which conflict sensitivity has yet to be meaningfully mainstreamed; how conflict sensitivity capacity building and training can be improved; and how practitioners can continuously engage and learn from each others’ experiences.

 Anna Bernhard joined the swisspeace Analysis and Impact Program in 2013 where she focuses on conflict sensitivity, conflict analysis methodology and practice, and on impact evaluation.
 She has conducted several conflict analysis and conflict sensitivity assessments and implemented many trainings and advisory services on conflict analysis, conflict sensitivity, PCM/results chain/program logic, and Theory of Change application.
 Before joining swisspeace, she was a researcher at the Berghof Foundation, Berlin, and an associate at the local governance team at the Swiss Agency for Development and Cooperation (SDC) in New Delhi (India).
 Prior to that she worked for Helvetas (conflict sensitivity and aid effectiveness), and interned at the Swiss Federal Department of Foreign Affairs in the Humanitarian Politics and Migration department.
 Anna holds a MA in Cultural Anthropology and Gender Studies (University of Basel), a MAS in Development Cooperation (Swiss Federal Institute of Technology of the University of Zurich) and a MAS in Evaluation (University of Bern).